fantasygame/appwars/README.md

 * Every commit is reviewed by the other team member.
 Make sure to fix any issue that is found.
 * We use rubocop to mantain high code quality.
 Make sure to follow its advices.
 Install rubocop plugin to your editor.
 * Make your best to write tests for your code.
 You can check code coverage in codeclimate.
 * We don't like merge commits.
-Use rebase. `bash git config --global branch.autosetuprebase always `
+Use rebase. `bash git config --global branch.autosetuprebase always`
+* Be aware that every push is deploying to heroku

 ## Contributing